Boyd's forest dragon: Diet

 Boyd's forest dragon is a sit-and-wait predator, catching prey that it spies from its perch, although once on the ground, it will frequently move over a wider area, catching prey as it goes.
 Its diet consists primarily of invertebrates, with earthworms making up a relatively high proportion.
 Small fruits and vertebrates are also occasionally consumed.

 Reproduction

-Reproduction in L. boydii is via eggs, with clutch sizes varying from one to six eggs.
+Reproduction in Lophosaurus boydii is via eggs, with clutch sizes varying from one to six eggs.
 Eggs are about 30 mm long and 15 mm wide, and weigh about 3–4.5 g.
 Egg size and weight are both higher in upland populations.
 Females in lowland populations may lay more than one clutch in a season, but clutch sizes are typically smaller than those laid by upland females.
-The eggs are laid in shallow nests, often in rainforest clearings — both natural and man-made (the verges of roads are particularly popular).
+The eggs are laid in shallow nests, often in rainforest clearings—both natural and man-made (the verges of roads are particularly popular).
 The eggs take about 100 days to incubate.

 Sexual maturity is achieved in around one to two years in lowland populations but probably takes at least a year longer in upland populations.